 The faculty in the DOE at Meredith College continues to assess how best to serve current teachers and those who desire to be teachers.
 Scheduling of courses in the evenings makes the M.Ed. and the MAT program accessible for full time teachers and others, including teachers in year round schools.
 The M.Ed. program offers courses that are online, hybrid, faceto-face, and a study abroad opportunity in Sansepolcro, Italy.
 The MAT program offers a full time track, which takes 16 months to complete, and a part-time track, which requires one additional year.
-Partnership schools work to provide the MAT students quality field experiences, and the DOE has established partnerships with school systems outside of Wake County, i.e., Johnston, Lee, Durham, Chapel Hill-Carrboro, and Orange, not only to offer services to those schools, but also to serve a broader population of graduate students in its programs.
+Partnership schools work to provide the MAT students quality field experiences, and the DOE has established partnerships with school systems in the Triangle area, i.e., Johnston, Lee, Durham, Chapel Hill-Carrboro, and Orange, not only to offer services to those schools, but also to serve a broader population of graduate students in its programs.
 MAT students also gain valuable experience tutoring in community afterschool programs.
 Increased flexibility in the M.Ed. program meets the diverse professional interests and academic needs of the students.
 M.Ed. students complete a research project and a portfolio that document their growth and integration of course material with practice throughout the program.
-MAT students complete a Teacher Work Sample to document their proficiency in all aspects of teaching and an action research project.
+Beginning in the fall 2017, MAT students will begin an in-house pilot of the nationally normed ETS-PPAT to address the assessment of pedagogy.
 M.Ed. research projects are presented during the Graduate Education Conference, "Innovative Teaching and Learning," held on campus each spring.
 The conference showcases graduate research and academic projects, which gives students an opportunity to present their work to faculty, colleagues, MAT students, and friends.
 The conference provides the faculty and the student an assessment tool to evaluate progress.

-In fall 2016, the DOE will offer a fully online Curriculum Instructional Specialist (CIS) add-on license that will enable teachers with masters' degrees to be in a position to be considered for central office or school leadership positions such as instructional resources teacher, curriculum coordinator, or reading specialist.
-Also, the MAT is expanding to offer a master's degree in health and physical education.
+In fall 2016, the DOE began offering a fully online Curriculum Instructional Specialist (CIS) add-on license that enables teachers with masters' degrees to be in a position to be considered for central office or school leadership positions such as instructional resources teacher, curriculum coordinator, or reading specialist.
+Also, the MAT is expanded, offering a master's degree in health and physical education (HPE).